-Ukrainian labour law establishes a direct peremptory rule allowing foreign nationals or stateless persons to be employed in Ukraine only subject to a work permit, which is the basis for obtaining an appropriate type of visa and for a temporary residence permit in Ukraine effective for the period of validity of the work permit.
+Ukrainian labour law establishes a direct peremptory rule allowing foreign nationals or stateless persons to be employed in Ukraine only subject to a work permit, which is also the basis for obtaining an appropriate type of Ukrainian visa and a temporary residence permit in Ukraine effective for the period of validity of a work permit.

-The first thing to note is that it is not the foreign national but the employer (company) who has to apply for a work permit.
+The first thing to note is that it is not a foreign national but an employer (company) who has to apply for a work permit.
 A work permit is issued to a particular person for a particular staff position (workplace) and cannot be transferred to a third party.

 Work permits may be issued for shorter periods to be indicated in the employer’s application.

-Work permits are issued on condition that a foreigner is paid a salary of at least:
+Work permits are issued on condition that a foreigner is paid a monthly salary of at least:

-- 5 minimum wages (UAH 23,615, approx. USD 860 as of 2020) – for foreign employees of public associations, charitable organisations and educational establishments;
+- 5 minimum wages (UAH 30,000, approx. USD 1,060 as of 2021) – for foreign employees of public associations, charitable organizations and educational establishments;

-The requirement on the minimum wages is not applicable for special categories of foreign employees (highly-paid foreign professionals, founders and/or shareholders and/or ultimate beneficiaries (of a legal entity established in Ukraine, graduates of universities listed as top hundred in the world university rankings according to the list of university rankings determined by the CMU, foreign art professionals, foreign IT professionals).
+The requirement on the minimum wages is not applicable for special categories of foreign employees (highly-paid foreign professionals, founders and/or shareholders and/or ultimate beneficiaries (of a legal entity established in Ukraine, graduates of universities listed as top hundred in the world university rankings, foreign art professionals, foreign IT professionals).

 The following documents need to be submitted when applying for a work permit:

-2. a notarized copy of the foreign national’s passport with a translation into Ukrainian;
+- a notarized copy of a foreign national’s passport with a translation into Ukrainian;

-4. a copy of a draft employment agreement (contract) with a foreigner certified by the employer.
+- a copy of a draft employment agreement (contract) with a foreigner certified by an employer.